15 Positive & Negative Effects Of Advertisements On Children

 6. Causes obesity

 One of the contributing factors behind childhood obesity is advertising.
 According to the Rudd Center for Food Policy & Obesity, food companies spend almost $11 billion on TV advertising annually (3).
 Furthermore, a study conducted in Brazil found that 50% of the advertising directed towards children is related to food, and 80% of those are unhealthy foods high in sugar, fats, and salt (4).
-Advertisements present the wrong notion that consuming a specific drink or fast food makes children successful or happy.
+This indicates that several advertisements present the wrong notion that consuming a specific drink or fast food makes children successful or happy, trivializing the actual effects of junk food on children’s health.

 Under the influence of such ads, children tend to demand to buy more unhealthy foods, leading to obesity.